PepperLola/matrix/README.md

 # Matrix

-*A command line program for cool patterns.*
+*A screensaver but for the command line.*

 ---